HeyyKamleshh/Mobilegallery/README.md

 # 📸 Image Gallery App (React Native + Flickr API)

-A mobile image gallery app built with **React Native** and **Flickr API**, featuring recent image browsing, search functionality, offline caching, favorites, and recent search history — all with clean UI and smooth navigation.
+A mobile image gallery app built using **React Native** and the **Flickr API**, enhanced with **Drawer and Bottom Tab Navigation**, along with a fully editable **User Profile** section.
+The app supports recent image browsing, keyword-based search, offline caching, favorites, and recent search history — all wrapped in a clean UI with smooth navigation.

 ---